 We’re going to cover the three components of tackling.
 This framework will help your players get into a better position to make a tackle.

-Missed tackles are often caused due to poor angles and positioning.
+Missed tackles are often caused by poor angles and positioning.

 Defensive players must be in the proper position to tackle a runner effectively.
 Coach Smith references the appropriate focus point, and the tracking point is the near hip of the running back.